 Since cell turnover begins to slow down in the 20s and 30s, it is time to add an exfoliant to your weekly routine.
 It is not beneficial to exfoliate every day because too much exfoliation can cause inflammation.
-We recommend exfoliating 1-3 times per week and to start slowly. glo’s exfoliants offer a range of products to choose based on skin type.
+We recommend exfoliating 1-3 times per week and to start slowly.
+Glo Skin Beauty's exfoliants offer a range of products to choose based on skin type.

 The final ingredient pair to add to your daily routine is Vitamin C and Hyaluronic Acid.
 Vitamin C is a gold standard skincare ingredient.
-Our body needs Vitamin C in order to stimulate collagen production, but our bodies do not produce Vitamin C on their own.
-The best way to deliver it to skin is through a topical application.
+Our body needs Vitamin C to stimulate collagen production but our bodies do not produce Vitamin C on their own.
+The best way to deliver it to the skin is through a topical application.

 Vitamin C is an antioxidant, a brightener and is anti-inflammatory.
-Hyaluronic Acid is meant to be paired with Vitamin C in order to improve penetration and the pair helps safeguard skin against environmental damage.
-Apply 15% Vitamin C and follow with B5 Hydration in the morning after toning.
+Pairing Hyaluronic Acid with Vitamin C improves penetration and helps safeguard skin against environmental damage.
+Apply Daily Power C and follow with Daily Hydration in the morning after toning.

 5. See an esthetician

-For a more personalized approach to your ideal skin routine, see an esthetician and they can keep your skin in good condition for years to come!
+For a more personalized approach, see an esthetician.
+They can help keep your skin in good condition for years to come!
 Your 20s and 30s is the time to develop healthy habits so you might be able to focus on prevention more than reversal in the future.
-Find your local glo therapeutics retailer.
+Find your local Glo Skin Beauty retailer.

 Want to learn more?
 Read more tips for skincare in your 20s and 30s.